jvanasco/facebook_utils/README.md

 * an `access_token` in the querystring of a retrieved url
 * an `access_token` in the POST payload

-This will allow you to follow paginated links from the API as-is, upgrading as needed
+This will allow you to follow paginated links from the API as-is, upgrading as needed.

 IMPORTANT NOTES